tirtha2413/LearningC/README.md

 # LearningC
-Here a you will get C programs of the list of my assignments.
+A list of compiled C programs for practice.
+Problem statements are mentioned in the program code.